samihanuva/The-Office/README.md

 # The-Office
-Set of 'The Office' tv series modeled using Blender
+Set of 'The Office' tv series modelled using Blender